Ivan Stranski: Return to Berlin and later years

 With the advance of the Red Army, Stranski returned to Berlin to work at the Kaiser Wilhelm Institute for Physical Chemistry and Electrochemistry.
-As Nazi Germany surrendered, Volmer was taken by force to the Soviet Union and Stranski took his place as the director of studies at the Technical University of Berlin's Department of Physical Chemistry.
-Despite the heavy damage caused by Allied bombing, not without Stranski's assistance the Technical University was among the few that opened for the 1945 academic year.
+As Nazi Germany surrendered, Volmer was taken by force to the Soviet Union and Stranski took his place as the director of studies at Technische Hochschule Berlin's Department of Physical Chemistry.
+Despite the heavy damage caused by Allied bombing, not without Stranski's assistance the Technische Hochschule Berlin, then renamed Technische Universität Berlin was among the few that opened for the 1945 academic year.
 In 1948–1949, Stranski was the dean of the Faculty of General and Engineering Sciences.
 In 1951–1953, Stranski was rector of the university; he had also previously held the position of vice rector.
 In 1953, he became deputy director of the Fritz Haber Institute.
 Until 1963, Stranski taught at the Free University of Berlin.

 After the Bulgarian coup d'état of 1944 and the installment of a communist government, Stranski was accused of links to the preceding pro-fascist régime and removed from the department that he established.
 It was not until the 1960s that he was re-accepted as a foreign member of the Bulgarian Academy of Sciences and he would only return to Bulgaria from West Berlin in 1967.
 He died in Sofia in 1979, but was buried in Berlin.

 Honours and awards

 In 1965, Stranski was nominated for the Nobel Prize in Chemistry by Georg-Maria Schwab, one of the few Bulgarians to be nominated for a Nobel in the sciences.

 Throughout his life, he was honoured with awards such as the German Chemical Society's August Wilhelm von Hofmann Silver Medal (1939), the Bulgarian Academy of Sciences Cyril and Methodius Prize for Science (1940), the Great Cross of Merit of West Germany's Order of Merit, as well as honorary doctorates from the University of Breslau (1940) and the Free University of Berlin (1954).
 Stranski was also member of the Göttingen Academy of Sciences (1939), Royal Society of Arts and Sciences in Gothenburg (1940), Bavarian Academy of Sciences (1959), New York Academy of Sciences, and the German Academy of Sciences Leopoldina (1966).

-Two modern institutes bear his name: the Stranski Laboratory for Physical und Theoretical Chemistry (Stranski-Laboratorium für Physikalische und Theoretische Chemie; called Iwan N.-Stranski-Institut from 1967 to 2001) of the Technical University of Berlin, and the Stranski Institute of Metallurgy (I.-N.-Stranski-Institut für Metallurgie) in Oberhausen.
+Two modern institutes bear his name: the Stranski Laboratory for Physical und Theoretical Chemistry (Stranski-Laboratorium für Physikalische und Theoretische Chemie; called Iwan N.-Stranski-Institut from 1967 to 2001) of Technische Universität Berlin, and the Stranski Institute of Metallurgy (I.-N.-Stranski-Institut für Metallurgie) in Oberhausen.